Harriet Hageman: Public lands sale proposal

 In 2025, Senator Mike Lee (R–Utah) introduced a provision in the Senate Republicans' budget reconciliation bill, the Big Beautiful Bill to mandate the sale of 0.5 percent to 0.75 percent of BLM and U.S. Forest Service lands in 11 Western states, including Wyoming.
 Hageman supported the measure, describing it as narrow and community-focused, targeting small, underutilized parcels near towns She emphasized local input and the need for housing and economic growth.

 However, groups such as the Wilderness Society argued the bill’s language allowed up to 250 million acres to be sold, warning of privatization risks.
 The Outdoor Recreation Roundtable and other stakeholders criticized the plan as harmful to rural economies and public access.

 Widespread opposition culminated in a bipartisan rally at the Wyoming State Capitol with over 500 attendees.
-Critics argued that even "less iconic" public lands are vital for local recreation and that the bill bypassed traditional oversight.Lee withdrew the proposal on June 28, 2025, citing the inability to block foreign and corporate land purchases.
-Critics warned the effort may return and criticized Wyoming's delegation, including Hageman, for backing the measure.
+Critics argued that even "less iconic" public lands are vital for local recreation and that the bill bypassed traditional oversight.
+Lee withdrew the proposal on June 28, 2025, citing the inability to block foreign and corporate land purchases.
+Critic the effort may return and criticized Wyoming's delegation, including Hageman, for backing the measure.